alex-krasnova/university_work/javascript_three.js/thymine/README.md

 ## Task Decription

-Create and render the scene Using JavaScript library three.min.js.
+Create and render the scene using JavaScript library three.min.js.
 The scene should contain a rotating model of the thymine molecule.

 ### Files Created